 One-Month Free Trial.
-The Exchange believes that the proposed rule change to provide the NYSE Arca market data products to new customers free-ofcharge for their first subscription month is reasonable because it would allow vendors and subscribers to become familiar with the feeds and determine whether they suit their needs without incurring fees.
+The Exchange believes that the proposed rule change to provide the NYSE American market data products to new customers free-of-charge for their first subscription month is reasonable because it would allow vendors and subscribers to become familiar with the feeds and determine whether they suit their needs without incurring fees.
 Making a new market data product available for free for a trial period is consistent with offerings of other exchanges.
-For example, Nasdaq offers new subscribers its market data products a 30-day waiver of user fees.72
+For example, Nasdaq offers new subscribers its market data products a 30-day waiver of user fees.

 Deletion of Obsolete Text.
 The Exchange believes that it is reasonable to delete references to obsolete rule text and dates from the Fee Schedule and to make non-substantive clarifying amendments.
-The Exchange believes that the proposed changes are reasonable because they would result in greater specificity and precision within the Fee Schedule, which would

-72 See Section 112(b)(1) of Nasdaq's Equity 7 Pricing Schedule. contribute to reasonably ensuring that the fees described there are clear and accurate.
+The Exchange believes that the proposed changes are reasonable because they would result in greater specificity and precision within the Fee Schedule, which would contribute to reasonably ensuring that the fees described there are clear and accurate.
 Specifically, the proposed changes are reasonable because they would remove obsolete rule text and dates from the Fee Schedule related to a Decommission Extension Fee that is no longer charged by the Exchange and provide greater specificity regarding the application of the Enterprise Fee.